Product Name:

 Antibody Host Species: Rabbit

-Antibody Immunogen Source: Human EphB3 sequence peptide Cat.
-No.: PE-04AMA99
+Antibody Immunogen Source: Human EphB4 sequence peptide Cat.
+No.: PE-04AMB95

-Antibody Immunogen Description: Corresponds to amino acid residues L597 to P603; In the EphA2_TM region between the transmembrane and kinase catalytic domains.
-This is the major in vivo phosphorylation site for EphB3.
+Antibody Immunogen Description: Corresponds to amino acid residues P593 to P599; in the EphA2_TM region between the transmembrane and kinase catalytic domains.
+Y596 phosphorylation stimulates phosphotransferase activity.
+This is one of the major in vivo phosphorylation sites for EphB4 (≥223 reports from high throughput mass spectrometry studies recorded in PhosphoSitePlus).

 Storage Buffer: Phosphate buffered saline pH 7.4, 0.05% Thimerasol